An optimal representation for the trace zero subgroup: Preliminaries

 \begin{proof} Surjectivity of $[\varphi-\id]$ holds according to \cite[Proposition 7.13]{handbook-hecc}.
 This proves that we have a short exact sequence as claimed.
 By the standard reduction obtained by combining an effective version of the Chinese Remainder Theorem and the Pohlig--Hellman Algorithm, we may assume without loss of generality that we are solving a DLP of the form $a[D]=[D']$, where $[D],[D']\in\pic(\Fqn)$ and $[D]$ has prime order.
 If $[\varphi(D)-D]\neq 0$, then $[\varphi(D)-D]$ and $[D]$ have the same order, and the DLP may be mapped to $T_n$ via $[\varphi-\id]$ and solved there.
 Else, $[D]\in\pic(\Fq)$. \end{proof}

 \begin{remark} We stress that the choice of good parameters is crucial for the security of trace zero cryptosystems.
 While Lange \cite{lange-04}, Avanzi--Cesena \cite{avanzi-cesena-07}, and Rubin--Silverberg \cite{rubin-silverberg-09} have shown that for certain choices of $n$ and $g$ trace zero subgroups are useful and secure in the context of pairing-based cryptography, there may be security issues in connection with DLP-based cryptosystems.
 For example, Weil descent attacks (see \cite{ghs, diem-ghs,diem-scholten}) and index calculus attacks (see \cite{gaudry-09,enge-gaudry-thome-11,diem-11}) may apply.
 However, Weil descent attacks only apply to a very small proportion of all curves, and index calculus attacks often have large constants hidden in the asymptotic complexity analysis, thus making them very hard to realize in practice.
 Nevertheless, special care must be taken to choose good parameters and avoid weak curves.
-E.g., for $g=1$ and $n=3$ and for most curves, computing a DLP in the trace zero subgroup has square root complexity. \end{remark}
+E.g., for $g=1$ and $n=3$ and for most curves, computing a DLP in the trace zero subgroup has square root complexity.
+For a more complete discussion of the complexity of DLP algorithms for the trace zero subgroup, see also ~\cite{gorla-massierer-3}. \end{remark}

-\begin{remark} As a consequence of the exact sequence in Proposition \ref{prop:exsequence} we obtain that the cardinality of the trace zero subgroup may be computed easily in terms of the coefficients of the characteristic polynomial, see also \cite[Chapter 15.3.1]{handbook-hecc}.
+\begin{remark} As a consequence of the exact sequence in Proposition \ref{prop:exsequence} we obtain that the cardinality of the trace zero subgroup may be computed easily in terms of the coefficients of the characteristic polynomial of Frobenius, see also \cite[Chapter 15.3.1]{handbook-hecc}.
 In particular, counting the number of points in $T_n$ only requires determining the characteristic polynomial of a curve defined over $\Fq$.
 Counting the number of points of an elliptic or hyperelliptic curve of, e.g., the same genus and comparable group size would require determining the characteristic polynomial of a curve defined over $\F_{q^{n-1}}$. \end{remark}

 The question of finding an optimal-size representation for the elements of the trace zero subgroup has been investigated in previous works both for elliptic and hyperelliptic curves, and it is stated as an open problem in the conclusions of \cite{avanzi-cesena-07}.
-The analogous problem for primitive subgroups of finite fields leads to torus-based cryptography.
+The analogous problem for primitive subgroups of finite fields leads to torus-based cryptography, which was introduced by Rubin and Silverberg in~\cite{rubin-silverberg-03}.